ariessolutionsio/commercetools-emailer/docs/index.md

 - MailJet
 - Any SMTP compatible service.

-If you need a different transport option that can be easily added.
+If you need a different transport option, that can be easily added.